What do intrinsically safe and explosion-proof mean?

 Hazardous location division

-- Division 1: Gases or vapours are usually present and/or may be present at any time in sufficient concentrations for an explosion hazard.
+- Division 1: Gases or vapours are or can be present at any time in sufficient concentrations for an explosion hazard under normal operating conditions.

 - Division 2 Gases or vapours are not normally present and are present only in the event of a leak in some kind of containment vessel or piping, again in potentially hazardous concentrations.